 The global population of individuals aged 60 and above is increasing rapidly.
-In 2019, this figure reached one billion, and it is projected to grow to 1.4 billion by 2030 and 2.1 billion by 2050.1 The number of older adults has been increasing significantly, especially in developing countries, including Thailand.2 Thailand's older adults population is steadily growing, with 19.97% of the population aged 60 or older in 2023.3 Selaphum district, Roi Et province, Thailand, is an interesting community due to its population of 76,448 people, including 19,890 older adults (aged 60 and above), which represents 26.02% of the population.
+In 2019, this figure reached one billion, and it is projected to grow to 1.4 billion by 2030 and 2.1 billion by 2050.1 The number of older adults has been increasing significantly, especially in developing countries, including Thailand.
+Thailand's older adults population is steadily growing, with 19.97% of the population aged 60 or older in 2023.
+Selaphum district, Roi Et province, Thailand, is an interesting community due to its population of 76,448 people, including 19,890 older adults (aged 60 and above), which represents 26.02% of the population.
 According to the survey report in 2024, there are 18,678 socially active older adults in this area, accounting for 93.90% of the older adult population, 1,083 homebound older adults (HOAs), accounting for 5.45%, and 129 bedridden older adults, accounting for 0.65%.4

 Older adults can be categorized by functional capacity using the Barthel Index of Activities of Daily Living (ADLs): active (ADLs 12-20 score), homebound (ADLs 5-11 score), and bedridden (ADLs 0-4 score).
-Each group has specific care needs, with active individuals needing little assistance, while homebound and bedridden individuals require more daily support.5 "Being confined to home, as in the case of HOAs," negatively affects older adults' health and decreases their quality of life (QoL).6 Despite the high demand for medical care services, their access to healthcare services is limited because of their physical and economic dependency, coupled with a lack of information and support.7 Evidence shows that homebound status is linked to increased rates of chronic diseases, physical disability, cognitive decline, social isolation, and a higher prevalence of dementia, depression and anxiety.6-11 to external resources and social activities, reducing interactions with relatives, friends, and neighbors.
-This increases the risk of loneliness, resulting in poor QoL.14, 15 Although the QoL of older adults declines as they age, other factors also contribute to this decline, such as chronic diseases and ongoing treatment.16 Supporting older adults, especially in HOAs, should not be done only to increase their life expectancy.
-Nowadays, dynamic aging is the goal, which means that as the older adult population increases, their QoL should also be considered.^{7, 17} However, family caregivers provide necessary daily assistance with ADLs and instrumental activities of daily living (IADLs) that HOAs cannot perform independently.18 Therefore, family caregivers at home play a crucial role in assisting and caring for HOAs.-
+Each group has specific care needs, with active individuals needing little assistance, while homebound and bedridden individuals require more daily support.5 "Being confined to home, as in the case of HOAs," negatively affects older adults' health and decreases their quality of life (QoL).
+Despite the high demand for medical care services, their access to healthcare services is limited because of their physical and economic dependency, coupled with a lack of information and support.
+Evidence shows that homebound status is linked to increased rates of chronic diseases, physical disability, cognitive decline, social isolation, and a higher prevalence of dementia, depression and anxiety.6-11

+The increase in the older adult population can also lead to an increase in the proportion of HOAs.
+This is linked to advanced age and the presence of multiple comorbidities.
+These physical, psychological, and social vulnerabilities limit older adults' access to external resources and social activities, reducing interactions with relatives, friends, and neighbors.
+This increases the risk of loneliness, resulting in poor QoL.14, 15 Although the QoL of older adults declines as they age, other factors also contribute to this decline, such as chronic diseases and ongoing treatment.
+Supporting older adults, especially in HOAs, should not be done only to increase their life expectancy.
+Nowadays, dynamic aging is the goal, which means that as the older adult population increases, their QoL should also be considered.
+However, family caregivers provide necessary daily assistance with ADLs and instrumental activities of daily living (IADLs) that HOAs cannot perform independently.
+Therefore, family caregivers at home play a crucial role in assisting and caring for HOAs.-